Australia's emotions run high after rare World Cup win

 In the final round of group games on Wednesday, Tunisia will play France and Australia will meet Denmark.

-After a scrappy start from both sides, Australia went ahead with a play out of the back from its goalkeeper.
+After a scrappy start from both sides, Australia went ahead with a play that started at the back.
 Duke collected the goalkeeper’s pass near the middle of the field and made a quick touch to set Craig Goodwin down the left flank.
 Duke then sprinted forward to nod Goodwin’s deflected cross into the far corner with his back to the goal.

 The score quieted the large contingent of red-clad Tunisia fans among the crowd of 41,823 inside Al Janoub Stadium, and sent the small pockets of Australian supporters dressed in yellow into delirium.